How to buy Domain shares

 Own Domain shares in just a few minutes.

 Domain Holdings Australia Limited is an internet content & information business based in Australia.
-Domain shares (DHG) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $3.74 – an increase of 3.89% over the previous week.
-Domain has a trailing 12-month revenue of around $266 million.
+Domain shares (DHG) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Domain has a trailing 12-month revenue of around $256.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Domain